-Not only does Ms. Davenport understand how to utilize the policymaking process to secure wins for her clients, but she also prides herself on being a substantive advocate who is knowledgeable about the intricacies of the policy areas in which she works.
-As a co-leader of the Education & Workforce Policy practice, she advises clients on a range of legislative and regulatory matters, including those related to federal financial aid, innovative learning, student loans, Title IX, education technology, student athletes, student data privacy, and workforce development.
+Not only does she understand how to utilize the policymaking process to secure wins for her clients, but she also prides herself on being a substantive advocate who is knowledgeable about the intricacies of the policy areas in which she works.
+Amy advises clients on a range of legislative and regulatory matters, including those related to federal financial aid, innovative learning, student loans, Title IX, education technology, student athletes, student data privacy, and workforce development.
 She also advises clients working on technology and trade policy issues.

-- BA, Miami University of Ohio
+- B.A., Miami University of Ohio

 - *Not admitted to the practice of law

-- Board of Directors, DC Alliance of Youth Advocates (DCAYA) (2015–2022)
+- Board of Directors, D.C.
+Alliance of Youth Advocates (DCAYA) (2015–2022)